FAQs

 Answer: Absolutely.
 In fact, we often welcome students who already have a classical base but want to evolve their teaching style into something more contemporary, movement-based and client-relevant.
 The Nuvra Method is built to bridge that gap between classical technique and modern application.

-Answer: Yes - upon successful completion of your course you will receive a Nuvra Instructor Certification (Mat or Reformer as per your course).
-From there you’ll be equipped with the knowledge to teach in studios, gyms or independently.
-(Be sure to check local insurance and registration requirements in your specific region.)
+Yes.
+Upon successful completion you will receive a Nuvra Instructor Certification (Mat or Reformer as per your course), equipping you with the knowledge and skills to teach in studios, gyms or independently.
+Nuvra is currently in the final stages of AUSactive accreditation, which will provide additional industry recognition for your certification.
+We will notify all students as soon as this is confirmed.
+As always, check local insurance and registration requirements in your region.

 Answer: A significant component.
 We believe that to teach with confidence and credibility you must understand the why behind every movement, cue, and sequence.
 That’s why the pre-course theory includes anatomy, biomechanics, programming logic, injury prevention and pregnancy/holistic contexts.
 Then in person we apply it to real teaching and class design.